History and Overview

 EXPANDING RESEARCH PROGRAMS

-In November of 2013, EDx Talks emerged as an independent initiative to interview leading educators and academic thought leaders from around the world.
 In November of 2013, to better manage the growth and direction of the organization, HETL officially added two more boards to its structure, the Executive Advisory Board and the Research and Innovation Advisory Board.
 In January of 2014, to expand the HETL’s literary and cultural resources, HETL officially created the Anthology Editorial Advisory Board to its structure and launched the HETL Anthology Series.
 These boards play an advisory role to the Office of Executive Director on matters of policy, strategy, and overall development of the association.

 In February of 2014, in HETL partnered with Faculty Academy and Dot Solutions and Technologies to redesign and launch a new version of its website portal to better meet the needs of the global educational community.
 In March of 2014, HETL launched a new doctoral awards program called the Emerald/HETL Education Outstanding Doctoral Research Award.
 In April of 2014, HETL launched two new books series: Innovations in Higher Education Teaching and Learning Book Series and Contemporary Teaching and Learning Poetry Series.
 In May of 2014, HETL established an Institutional Review Board (IRB) to better manage its research projects and to implement higher quality ethical research protocols for HETL related research the the Office of Executive Director created the Security Division to better safeguard HETL’s electronic assets .